The Revelation of Joe Carothers: a short story

-A new short story:
+A short story:

-Al Carothers’ pursuit of wisdom is taking him places.
-Dumped into retirement, Al reverts to his youthful lifestyle, dropping out, reading philosophers and poets, and smoking a lot of weed.
-The only one who understands his expedition is his drug dealer, Clarissa, who encourages his journey of self-discovery.
-Eventually, she pushes him into a vision quest that results in a near-death experience, a divine encounter, and an epiphany—or maybe just a bad trip.
+Joe Carothers’ pursuit of wisdom is taking him places.
+Dumped into retirement and fleeing from the responsibilities of people, he reverts to his youthful lifestyle, dropping out, reading philosophers and poets, and smoking a lot of weed.
+The only one who understands his expedition is his drug dealer, Clarissa, a former teacher who encourages his journey of self-discovery.

 Excerpt: